idolopafersa/stronglife/README.md

 ### 3. **Frontend Setup (React Native)**

-1. Make sure you have Expo CLI installed.
-If you don't, install it using npm:
+1. You must have expo-CLI installed:

     ```bash
     npm install -g expo-cli
     ```

-2. Navigate to the project directory, install the required dependencies, and run the development server:
+2. Navigate to the project directory, install the  dependencies, and run:

     ```bash
     npm install